 Urinary tract infections are one of the most common infections among individuals, especially women.
 UTIs are responsible for more than 8.1 million visits to physicians’ offices per year and about five percent of all visits to primary care physicians.
 Approximately 40 percent of women and 12 percent of men will experience at least one

+What Do Vasectomies Have To Do With March Madness?
 There’s an interesting Urology trend in March we thought we would share.
 It seems that every year around March, our appointments are filled with male vasectomies, and we have a theory of why that is...
-The choice to get a vasectomy in March often boils down to the guilt-free ability to enjoy March Madness.
-For
+The choice to get a vasectomy in March often boils down

 Although tobacco has been a common link to cancer, it might surprise you that smoking is actually the single biggest risk factor for bladder cancer!